Top 30+ Celtic Symbols And Their Meanings

 Quaternary Celtic Knot Symbols

-Some believe that the Quaternary Celtic Knot represents the balance between the four elements: earth, air, fire, and water.
+Some believe that the Quaternary Celtic Knot symbolizes the balance between the four elements: earth, air, fire, and water.
 According to another version, it can be interpreted as a symbol of the four paths a person can choose: intellectual, spiritual, emotional, and physical.
-It is also a sign of infinity, having no beginning or end, reminding us that life is cyclical as everything changes and evolves.
+It is also a sign of infinity, having neither beginning nor end, reminding us of the cyclical nature of Life, that everything changes and evolves.

 21 Eternity Knot